Last updated: 08 March 2022

-The Edinburgh Napier Blogs service is provided by Marketing & Communications to:
+The Edinburgh Napier Blogs service is provided by Marketing & External Relations to:

 - Help academics raise their external profile and influence